 - Refugee tracking

 - Multifactor authentication

 As multiple devices are connected in one place here, a security breach in even one of the devices would result in a massive invasion of privacy.
 In reality, you can use this sector in your blockchain proof of concept project.
 It’s a relatively newer addition; the competition isn’t that huge.
-Also, it really solves one of the most major issues in the digital world.
+Also, blockchain and IoT really solves one of the most major issues in the digital world.

 Furthermore, you can use blockchain proof of concept in these use cases –